|

 education than in front of a critical and perhaps more sophisticated

 fringe audience.
-It was good in parts, mostly those of the bacchae who
+It was good in parts, mostly those of the bacchae

-bleak and spiteful tale.
-In this instance it unfolded a little too mechanically,
+an otherwise bleak and spiteful tale.
+In this instance it unfolded

-there was some stumbling over lines and some devices, e.g., having the
+a little too mechanically, there was some stumbling over lines and

-messengers mimic tv newsreaders, seemed quite wrong headed.
-Nevertheless
+some devices, e.g., having the messengers mimic tv newsreaders, seemed

-it was a typical fringe experience and deserves some recognition for
+quite wrong headed.
+Nevertheless it was a typical fringe experience

-overcoming what must have been some very trying obstacles in its making.
+and deserves some recognition for overcoming what must have been some

-You could certainly smell the fear on entering the performance space.
+fear on entering the performance space.

-The Cabaret of Menace - Cambridge
+The Cabaret of Menace -

-University ADC
+Cambridge University ADC

 venue: C too